cetorres/acsp4hr_project/README.md

 The project has been presented at the following events:

-- ISTSS (International Society for Traumatic Stress Studies) 39th Annual Meeting, Oct.
+- ISTSS (International Society for Traumatic Stress Studies) 39th Annual Meeting, Nov.
 2023.
 The event's [program](https://istss.org/am23/program) is available online.
 The slides of the presentation can be found in the [events](/events) folder.

 ## Problem statement